-On July 21, BCCI secretary Anurag Thakur wrote a letter to his colleagues, asking them to address the conflict of interest issue in Indian cricket by signing a declaration promising ethical integrity.
-Next week, India’s cricketers will be asked to sign a similar undertaking.
+On July 21, 2015, BCCI secretary Anurag Thakur wrote a letter to his colleagues, asking them to address the conflict of interest issue in Indian cricket by signing a declaration promising ethical integrity.
+Following week, India’s cricketers were be asked to sign a similar undertaking.
 This, for many, will be easier said than done.

 After Kohli replaced M S Dhoni as skipper last year, Ishant Sharma and Umesh Yadav have signed up with Cornerstone, an agency that already had Rohit Sharma, Murali Vijay and Shikhar Dhawan in its stable, apart from the captain.